 - Childhood Education: Preparation to teach grades 1-6

 - Dual Childhood/Special Education: Preparation to teach grades 1-6 in both regular and special education classroom settings

-Students who want to obtain a master’s degree can pursue the Five-Year B.S./M.S.Ed. in Childhood/Special Education, which awards both a bachelor’s degree and master’s degree in five years, instead of the traditional six years.
+Students who want to obtain a master’s degree can pursue the 5-Year B.S./M.S.Ed. in Childhood/Special Education or the 5-Year B.S./M.S. in Adolescent Education Mathematics.
+Either program allows students to earn both a bachelor’s degree and master’s degree in five years, instead of the traditional six years.